tresorit/cwac-endless/README.markdown

 override `buildTask()` in your `EndlessAdapter` subclass to create an instance of your own custom task class.

+If you would prefer that `EndlessAdapter` *not* run its own `AsyncTask`, then call `setRunInBackground(false)`.
+In this mode, your `cacheInBackground()` method will be called **on the main application thread**.
+It is up to you to arrange to do the work on your own background thread, then call `onDataReady()` when you want the adapter to update to reflect the newly added data.
+Note that `appendCachedData()` will not be used in this scenario.

 Dependencies
 ------------
 This project relies upon the [CWAC AdapterWrapper][adapter] project.